Horse racing in the United States: Betting

+Horse racing betting is legal in the United States with a unique legal status compared to other forms of gambling.
+The Interstate Horseracing Act of 1978 grants specific exemptions to horse racing from federal anti-gambling laws.
 American betting on horse racing is sanctioned and regulated by the state the racetrack is located in.

-Simulcast betting almost always exist across state lines with no oversight except the companies involved through legalized parimutuel gambling.
-A takeout, or "take", is removed from each betting pool and distributed according to state law, among the state, race track and horsemen.
+Simulcast betting almost always exists across state lines with no oversight except for the companies involved through legalized parimutuel gambling.
+As of February 2024, pari-mutuel betting on horse races is legal in around 32 states.
+A few states have banned betting on horse racing, including Alaska, Hawaii, Utah, etc. A takeout, or "take", is removed from each betting pool and distributed according to state law, among the state, race track and horsemen.
 On average, 17 percent is withheld from win, place and show pools, with 83 percent being returned to the winning players.
 A variety of factors affect takeout, namely location and the type of wager that is placed.
 For example, one regional track circuit in the United States has four different takeout rates for different types of bets with a total blended rate that exceeds 20 percent.

 Advanced deposit wagering

 Advanced deposit wagering is a form of gambling on the outcome of horse races in which the bettor must fund his or her account before being allowed to place bets.
 ADW is often conducted online or by phone.
 In contrast to ADW, credit shops allow wagers without advance funding; accounts are settled at month-end.
 Racetrack owners, horse trainers and state governments sometimes receive a cut of ADW revenues.

 It typically involves betting on horse or greyhound racing.
 Wagering may take place through parimutuel pools.